ivan200/PhotoBarcode/README.md

-.withSoundEnabled(true)                //Enables or disables a sound whenever picture taken or a barcode is scanned .withAutoFocus(true)                   //Enables or disables auto focusing on the camera .withFocusOnTap(true)                  //Allow focus picture when user tap on screen .withFlashLightEnabledByDefault(false) //Enable flash light before open camera .withCameraFacingBack(true)            //Use the camera facing back or front .withCameraLockRotate(true)            //Lock rotate phone and orientation in camera activity (to avoid recreating view) .withErrorListener(ex->{showAlert()})  //Possibility to customize fatal exceptions occured
+.withSoundEnabled(true)                //Enables or disables a sound whenever picture taken or a barcode is scanned .withAutoFocus(true)                   //Enables or disables auto focusing on the camera .withFocusOnTap(true)                  //Allow focus picture when user tap on screen .withFlashMode(FlashMode)              //Setup default flash mode before open camera .withFlashListener(Consumer<FlashMode>)//Sets handler when flash changed (for ability to save the last used flash mode in settings)
+.withCameraFacingBack(true)            //Use the camera facing back or front .withCameraLockRotate(true)            //Lock rotate phone and orientation in camera activity (to avoid recreating view) .withErrorListener(ex->{showAlert()})  //Possibility to customize fatal exceptions occured